amaryedida/Bellabeat_case_study/README.md

 ## Analysis
 Tools used: Microsoft Excel, Tableau Public

 The total daily steps that users have recorded range from 0-36019.
-As per [CDC recommendation](https://www.cdc.gov/physicalactivity/basics/pa-health/index.htm) 8,000 to 10,000 steps per day is optimal for a healthy lifestyle.
-The following observations are made through visualizations in Tableau
+As per [CDC recommendation](https://www.cdc.gov/physicalactivity/basics/pa-health/index.htm) 8,000 to 10,000 steps per day is optimal for a healthy life.
+The following observations are made through visualizations in Tableau regarding daily steps

  ![viz_1](Images/each_user_8k_more.png)